Oaktree Capital Management: Firm overview

 Since its formation in 1995, Oaktree has become the largest distressed-debt investor in the world.
-In 2008, it raised $10.9 billion for what was the largest-ever distressed debt fund, its Opportunities Fund VIIb.
 As reported in The Washington Post on June 26, 2011, Oaktree's 17 distressed-debt funds (which do not use leverage) have averaged annual gains of 19% after fees for the past 22 years.

 Investor base

-Oaktree's clientele includes 67 of the 100 largest U.S. pension plans, 40 state retirement plans in the United States, over 400 corporations and/or their pension funds, over 300 university, charitable and other endowments and foundations, and 15 sovereign wealth funds.
-According to The Wall Street Journal, Oaktree has “long been considered a stable repository for pension-fund and endowment money.”
+Oaktree's clientele includes 64 of the 100 largest U.S. pension plans, 40 state retirement plans in the United States, over 550 corporations and/or their pension funds, over 275 university, charitable and other endowments and foundations, and 17 sovereign wealth funds.
+According to The Wall Street Journal, Oaktree has "long been considered a stable repository for pension-fund and endowment money."

 The company's distressed-debt funds are often over-subscribed, and in 2010 Oaktree turned down potential investors due to self-imposed limits on fund size.